SwiftSeal/HISS/agrenseq/README.md

 ## Usage

-All input files and parameters are handled in by `config/config.yaml` config.yaml currently takes four options:
+All input files and parameters are handled in by `config/config.yaml` config.yaml currently takes five options:

 * `read_scores` - string of the path to the read scores file
 * `references` - string of the path to the references file
+* `blast_plot` - boolean value to create optional blast-to-reference plot.
-* `blast_genome` string of the path to the reference genome  `.fasta` for BLAST plotting.
+* `blast_genome` string of the path to the reference genome  `.fasta` for optional BLAST plotting.
 * `assoc_threshold` integer value of the threshold used to filter contigs by agrenseq association, and plot on the BLAST plot

 Paths may be absolute or relative to the directory that `snakemake` is executed from.